 Tour-level golf balls offer maximum performance and carry the highest prices.
 If you can afford to pay for these golf balls or you rarely see your golf ball as lost, these can lead to your best performance and your lowest scores.
 These golf balls come in three, four, and five-piece designs to give players a choice of feel and ball flight preferences.
-Each model offers completes club separation throughout the bag and a soft feel.
+Each model offers completes club separation throughout the bag and a soft feel for senior.

 Distance Golf Balls

 Distance golf balls help players to get on the course and are best suited for beginning players or golfers on a strict budget.
 Saving money on your equipment can mean playing more golf and that is the best way to lower your scores.
 These golf balls offer relatively soft feels, great distance, and enough spin to help you hold most greens.
 These golf balls are often two-piece designs and can be limited once players are able to hit more advanced shots, especially around the greens.